kaseypocius/MUMT306-MagicMappedKettle/docs/how.md

 The Hydrophone acts as my way to capture audio from the Kettle, and allows the kettle to act as a amplified percussive instrument of sorts.
 I've personally used the amplitude envelope of the hydrophone to control the partial gate of a FFT vocoder, which allows me to play with the partial content of my synthesized signal through percussive strikes as well as boiling the kettle, independent of the DHT sensor readings.

+Originally, I had conceived of this project using many more sensors than the final version ended up with.
+Aside from previously mentioned sensor incompatibilities with the task at hand, I found adding more Thermistors didn't give me any new variances in data, and to an audience member unaware of the inner workings of the sensors, I felt I had enough data already with the DHT & Hydrophone combo, as many of the perceived phenomenon of boiling water (ie increase in water turbulence, presence of steam) could be determined simply by temperature & humidity data regardless, or at least estimated from the data.

 <h2>Mount Job & Circuit Build </h2>
 <br>
 <img src="bottom_Heatshrink.jpg" alt="Heatshrink On the Individual Pins">